kisakova/documentation/completeReference/gettingStarted/intro_nav_user_menu.rst

 -----------

 This link opens your calendar.
 Here you can see all the important events and tasks that have deadlines.
 If permitted, you can also access system calendars and calendars of other users.
-Please refer to the :ref:`Calendars guide <user-guide-calendars>` to learn more about using the Calendars.
+Please see `Calendar events <../Activities/Calendarevents>` and `Calendar configuration <../System/system-calendars>` to learn more about using the Calendars.

 Logout
 ------